Publisher Program Policies

 Display Google Consumer Surveys as a result of the actions of software applications such as toolbars.

 Be loaded by any software that can trigger pop-ups, redirect users to unwanted websites, modify browser settings or otherwise interfere with site navigation.
 It is your responsibility to ensure that no ad network or affiliate uses such methods to direct traffic to pages that contain your Google Consumer Surveys code.

 Receive traffic from online advertising unless the site complies with the spirit of Google's Landing Page Quality Guidelines.
 For instance, users should easily be able to find what your ad promises.

 Google Consumer Surveys code may not be altered, nor may the standard behavior, targeting or delivery of surveys be manipulated in any way that is not explicitly permitted by Google.

-Publishers may only integrate Google Consumer Surveys premium content on their website.
-Google Consumer Survey code may not be placed in inappropriate places such as pop-ups, emails, rss feeds, software, or anything other than the website.
+Publishers may only integrate Google Consumer Surveys over premium content of their website.
+Google Consumer Survey is not an ad unit and the code may not be placed in inappropriate places such as pop-ups, emails, rss feeds, software, or anything other than the website.
 Publishers must also adhere to the policies for each variety used.